DekodeInteraktiv/create-project-base-block/README.md

---title <value>              display title for the block --short-description <value>  short description for the block --category <name>            category name for the block -h, --help                   output usage information
+--title <value>              display title for the block --short-description <value>  short description for the block --category <name>            category name for the block --keywords <value>           keywords of the blocks use, and relationships, for example `T2` -h, --help                   output usage information
 ```